 We were so excited to review our new subscription box from Bookroo this week.
-Subscription boxes are such a fun way to add a little extra magic into your child’s regular routine.
 While I love subscription boxes, sometimes the ones for kids are filled with toys which we certainly have our fair share of already.
 Bookroo is different in that it provides your child(ren) with two or three new books each month.
-If your child is ages birth-two, they suggest the three pack of board books.
-If your child is ages 2-6, they suggest the two pack picture book option.
+If your child is age birth-two, they suggest the three pack of board books.
+If your child is age 2-6, they suggest the two pack picture book option.

 How many of you are frustrated with the amount of gifts your child receives for their birthday or holidays?
 Our playroom looks like a toy store.
 We are so blessed to have such wonderful family and friends that love to spoil our boys.
 But sometimes, the toys become a little too much.
 Bookroo is the perfect gift solution for Grandparents, Aunts/Uncles, and friends.
 Instead of giving a toy, gift-givers can provide a subscription box to your child.
 They can choose to provide a one month, 3 month, 6 month, or 12 month plan.
 By choosing one of the multi-month plans, gift-givers will be granting a gift that keeps on giving.

 When our Bookroo box arrived, my children were instantly excited.
-My oldest wanted to know what was in the Kangaroo box (my youngest was excited to see what as in the kitty box, which made me realize we haven’t really taught him much about kangaroos yet).
+My oldest wanted to know what was in the Kangaroo box.
 The aqua box is eye-catching and the addition of the adorable kangaroo as part of the logo made my son instantly excited.